resqiar/resqiar/README.md

 </div>

 # Hello World
 My name is Resqi Ageng Rahmatullah.
 I'm a Junior Software Engineer who specialized in *back-end*, but also have an ability in *front-end* side of things.
-So much passionate about modern Web and Mobile Ecosystem using JavaScript/Dart/Kotlin while taking consideration into the latest tech stack.
-Usually work with Javascript things both Node and React.
+So much passionate about modern web ecosystem using JS/TS while taking consideration into the latest tech stack.
+Usually work with Typescript things both Node and React.

 # Skills
 - HTML & CSS